-China’s exports end 2019 up 0.5% despite US tariff war
+China welcomes currency decision ahead of trade deal with US

+A Foreign Ministry spokesman, Geng Shuang, repeated an official promise not to devalue China’s yuan as a weapon in trade disputes and said Beijing was committed to reforming its currency and foreign exchange rules to keep the yuan at a “reasonable and balanced level.”

+“China has never been a currency manipulator.
+The latest conclusion of the U.S. side is in line with the facts and the consensus of the international community,” Geng said.

-BEIJING (AP) — China’s global exports ended 2019 up 0.5% despite a tariff war with the United States as Beijing and Washington prepared to sign an interim trade deal.
+Earlier Tuesday, the government reported that China’s global exports ended 2019 up 0.5% despite the tariff war with Washington.

 Exports to the United States fell 12.5% compared with 2018 to $418.5 billion following President Donald Trump’s tariff hikes on Chinese goods, customs data showed Tuesday.
 December sales to the U.S. market contracted 14.5% from a year earlier to $34.4 billion despite the interim agreement and conciliatory comments by both sides.

-The impact of Trump’s tariff hikes in a fight over Beijing’s technology ambitions and trade surplus has been smaller than forecasters expected.
+Still, the impact of Trump’s tariff hikes in a fight over Beijing’s technology ambitions and trade surplus has been smaller than forecasters expected.
+U.S. exports to China have fallen.

 Famously resilient Chinese exporters have pursued other markets, stepping up sales to Asia, Europe and Africa.
 China reported double-digit gains in 2019 exports to France, Canada, Australia, Brazil and Southeast Asia.